xuanhun/articles/visactor/sourcecode/vchart/en/1-vchart-basic-principles.md

 浏览器/Canvas/WebGL

 ```
 From the code implementation perspective:

-* VChart uses VGrammar to define and build charts
+*  VChart uses VGrammar to define and construct charts

 *  VGrammar uses VRender for actual drawing and rendering

-* Finally, VRender controls the underlying Canvas/WebGL to draw graphics
+*  Ultimately, VRender controls the underlying Canvas/WebGL to draw graphics

-This layered architecture allows developers to choose different levels of tools as needed: if highly customized visualization is required, VRender or VGrammar can be used directly; if quick creation of standard charts is needed, VChart can be used.
+This layered architecture allows developers to choose tools at different levels according to their needs: if highly customized visualizations are required, VRender or VGrammar can be used directly; if quick creation of standard charts is needed, VChart can be used.

-## 1.2.2 Relationship and Source Code Structure of Internal Components in VChart
+## 1.2.2 Relationships Between Internal Components of VChart and Source Code Structure

 The overall architecture adopts a modular design, with the core divided into the following main parts:

 1. Core Engine (Core): The central controller of VChart, responsible for organizing the collaboration of various modules

 1. Chart: Specific implementations of various chart types

-1. Series: Responsible for mapping data to graphics in the chart
+1. Series: Responsible for mapping data to graphics in charts

 1. Mark: Basic graphic elements

-1. Region: Defines the area for chart rendering
+1. Region: Defines the rendering area of the chart

 1. Component: Additional components such as axes, legends, etc.

-1. Layout: Handles the position calculation of various elements in the chart
+1. Layout: Handles the position calculation of chart elements

 1. Event: Handles user interactions

 1. Scale: Related to data mapping and scales

-1. Data Processing (Data): Data transformation and processing
+1. Data: Data transformation and processing

 ### Core Module

 #### VChart Core Class

-The VChart class is the entry point of the entire chart library, responsible for instantiating and managing the entire chart lifecycle.
+The VChart class is the entry point of the entire chart library, responsible for instantiating and managing the lifecycle of the entire chart.

 ```Typescript
 // packages/vchart/src/core/vchart.ts